 Non refractory ceramic fiber (non-RCF) blanket insulation is a man-made vitreous (glassy) fiber (MMVF) of an alkaline earth silicate (AES) made by melt-fiberization and spinning of Calcium-Magnesium-Silicate (CalSiMag).
 Although unspun EAS dust residue is respirable, fibers in the respirable range (diameter less than 3 microns, length greater than 5 microns, and an aspect ratio greater than 3:1) have not been reported.
 Consequently, AES Blankets are recommended use over that of RCF blanket.
 Use of respirators are not required for the handling of this material.

 These AES Blankets are used for all Field Heat Treating Applications up to the maximum temperature rating of the product.

-This product widely known as Cooperknit, has also been marketed under other names is a knitted silica fibre that has shown have great mechanical and thermal properties after repeated uses for operating temperatures of up to 1740°F. Although independent test have shown no respirable fibres in samples taken to 1830°F for 24 hours, respiratory protection is still recommended.
+This product, widely known as Cooperknit, has also been marketed under other names is a knitted silica fibre that has shown to have excellent mechanical and thermal insulation material properties after repeated uses for operating temperatures of up to 1740°F. We recommend respiratory protection.
+However, independent tests have shown no respirable fibres in samples taken to 1830°F for 24 hours, respiratory protection.

 Mineral Fibre Block works as an economical solution for lining the first 4” of a PWHT furnace while the hot face is covered with 2” of an AES Blanket.
 This non-combustible stone wool insulation board cannot withstand full PWHT temperature but is great the inside layers in a furnace.
 It has great dimensional integrity and does not slump, shrink or expand.